Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/05_gangway_ssc.md

 ## Validation Step

-1. (Using Incognito Window) Login to the workload cluster at the configured `shared-services-cluster.gangway-fqdn` using `https://`
+1. (Using Incognito Window) Login to the cluster at the configured `shared-services-cluster.gangway-fqdn` using `https://`
 2. Click Sign In
 3. Log into okta as alana user
 4. Give a secret password